25. Reflections on “Do Not Impose on Others That Which You Yourself Do Not Desire”

 One evening I read a passage of God’s words that helped me understand my behavior.
 God’s words say: “No matter what they’re doing, antichrists first consider their own interests, and they only act once they’ve thought it all out; they do not truly, sincerely, and absolutely submit to the truth without compromise, but do so selectively and conditionally.
 What condition is this?
 It is that their status and reputation must be safeguarded, and must not suffer any loss.
 Only after this condition is satisfied will they decide and choose what to do.
 That is, antichrists give serious consideration to how to treat the truth principles, God’s commissions, and the work of God’s house, or how to deal with the things they face.
 They do not consider how to satisfy God’s intentions, how to keep from damaging the interests of God’s house, how to satisfy God, or how to benefit the brothers and sisters; these are not the things they consider.
 What do antichrists consider?
 Whether their own status and reputation will be affected, and whether their prestige will be lowered.
 If doing something according to the truth principles benefits the work of the church and the brothers and sisters, but would cause their own reputation to suffer and cause many people to realize their true stature and know what sort of nature essence they have, then they will definitely not act in accordance with the truth principles.
 If doing some real work will cause more people to think highly of them, look up to them and admire them, allow them to gain even greater prestige, or enable their words to carry authority and make more people submit to them, then they will choose to do it that way; otherwise, they will never choose to disregard their own interests out of consideration for the interests of God’s house or of the brothers and sisters.
 This is the nature essence of antichrists.
 Isn’t it selfish and despicable?
 In any situation, antichrists see their status and reputation as of utmost importance.
 No one can compete with them.
 No matter the method required, so long as it wins people over and makes others worship them, antichrists will do it. … In sum, their goal and motive in doing all of this revolves around nothing more than status and reputation.
 Regardless of whether it’s their external language, methods, behavior, or a kind of thought, view, or method of pursuit, these things all revolve around reputation and status.
 This is the way that antichrists work(The Word, Vol. 4.
 Exposing Antichrists.
 Item Nine (Part Three)).
 God’s words are crystal clear.
 Everything antichrists do is to protect their own reputation and status.
 They never consider how to protect the church’s work or what benefits their brothers and sisters.
 They’d rather see the church’s work impacted than endanger their own interests.
 They care too much about reputation and status.
 In my reflection, I saw that I acted just like an antichrist.
 When faced with something, I always put my interests, face, and status above everything.
 When I saw that some people were being quite perfunctory in their duties, I knew I should point it out, prune them, and fellowship with them so that they could see their problems and recognize their corrupt dispositions.
 But I didn’t want to offend anyone, and I wanted to protect myself, so I didn’t practice the truth.
 I couldn’t even get a single word in line with the truth out of my mouth.
 Instead, I racked my brains to make sure I had a way out.
 I was really slippery and deceitful, a people pleaser who wanted to take the middle road.
 I just kept pursuing fame and status, protecting my own interests, allowing others to do their duties based on their corrupt dispositions, and not thinking of the church’s work.
 I was on the path of an antichrist.
 If I kept on that way, I was sure to be revealed and eliminated by God.
 This realization showed me how grave this problem was.
 I prayed to God, asking Him to guide me so I could let go of fame and status, uphold the church’s work, and fulfill my responsibilities.

 Afterward, I read another passage of God’s words: “God does not demand that people not impose on others that which they themselves do not desire, instead He asks people to be clear on the principles they should observe when handling different situations.
 If it is correct and in line with the truth in God’s words, then you must cling to it.
 And not only must you cling to it, you must admonish, persuade, and fellowship with others, so that they understand exactly what God’s intentions are, and what the truth principles are.
 This is your responsibility and obligation.
-God does not ask you to take the middle road, and even less does He ask you to show off how big your heart is.
-You should cling to the things God has admonished you for and taught to you, and what God talks about in His words: the requirements, the criteria, and the truth principles that people should be observing.
-Not only must you cling to them, and hold on to them forever, but you must also practice these truth principles by leading by example, as well as persuading, supervising, helping, and guiding others to cling to, observe, and practice them in the same way you do.
-God demands that you do this—this is what He entrusts to you.
-You cannot just make requirements of yourself while ignoring others.
-God demands that you take the correct stance on issues, cling to the correct criteria, and know precisely what the criteria in God’s words are, and that you figure out precisely what the truth principles are.
-Even if you cannot accomplish this, even if you are unwilling, if you don’t like it, if you have notions, or if you resist it, you must treat it as your responsibility, as your obligation.
-You must fellowship with people on the positive things that come from God, on things which are right and correct, and use them to help, impact, and guide others, so that people can benefit from and be edified by them, and walk the correct path in life.
-This is your responsibility, and you should not stubbornly cling to the idea ‘Do not impose on others that which you yourself do not desire’ which Satan has put into your mind.
-In God’s eyes, that saying is just a philosophy for worldly dealings; it is a way of thinking that contains Satan’s trickery; it is not at all the correct path, nor is it a positive thing.
-All God requires of you, is for you to be an upright person who understands clearly what they should and should not do.
-He does not call you to be a people-pleaser or a fence-straddler; He has not called you to take the middle road.
-When a matter concerns the truth principles, you must say what needs to be said, and understand what needs to be understood.
-If someone does not understand something but you do, and you can give pointers and help them out, then you absolutely must fulfill this responsibility and obligation.
+God is not asking you to hold to satanic philosophies and take the middle road, and even less is He asking you to show how big-hearted you are.
+You should adhere to the required standards and truth principles that God’s words admonish people with.
+Not only must you hold fast to them forever, and lead by example in practicing these truth principles, but you must also exhort, supervise, help, and guide others to adhere to, observe, and practice them as you do.
+This is something that God demands you to do, and this is His commission to you.
+God demands that you stand firmly in the correct stance, and hold fast to the criteria of God’s words and the truth principles.
+Even if you cannot accomplish this right now, even if you are unwilling, dislike it, have notions, or feel resistant toward it, you must treat it as your responsibility, as your obligation.
+You must fellowship with people on the truth principles, and the positive things that come from God, to help and guide them, so that they can benefit from and be edified by these things, and embark on the correct path in life.
+This is your responsibility.
+You mustn’t stubbornly cling to the saying ‘Do not impose on others that which you yourself do not desire’ which Satan has instilled in you.
+In God’s eyes, that saying is just a philosophy for worldly dealings, it is a thought and view that carries with it Satan’s trickery, and it is not at all the correct path, nor is it a positive thing.
+God requires you that you conduct yourself in an upright, dignified manner, so you should be clear on what you should and should not do.
+He is not asking you to be a people pleaser or an appeaser; He is not asking you to take the middle road.
+You must hold fast to the truth principles and stand firmly in the correct stance.
+You absolutely must say what you ought to say, and understand what you ought to understand.
+You also must help those who do not understand; you should give them lots of guidance and help.
+You absolutely must fulfill your responsibility and obligation.
 You must not just stand by the wayside and watch, and even less should you cling to the philosophies that Satan has put into your mind such as not imposing on others that which you yourself do not desire. … The saying on moral conduct ‘Do not impose on others that which you yourself do not desire’ is really and truly Satan’s cunning scheme to control the minds of people.
 If you always uphold this, then you are someone who lives according to satanic philosophies; a person who completely lives in a satanic disposition.
 If you do not follow God’s way, then you do not love or pursue the truth.
 No matter what happens, the principle you should follow and the most important thing you must do is help people as much as you can.
-You should not practice what Satan says, which is to ‘not impose on others that which you yourself do not desire,’ and be a ‘smart’ people-pleaser.
+You should not practice what Satan says, which is to ‘not impose on others that which you yourself do not desire,’ and be a ‘smart’ people pleaser.
 What does it mean to help people as much as you can?
 It means fulfilling your responsibilities and obligations.
-As soon as you see that something is part of your responsibilities and obligations, you should fellowship on God’s words and the truth.
+As long as you see that something is part of the responsibilities and obligations that you ought to fulfill, you should fellowship on God’s words and the truth so that people can understand God’s intentions and requirements.
 This is what it means to fulfill your responsibilities and obligations(The Word, Vol. 6.
-On the Pursuit of the Truth I. What It Means to Pursue the Truth (10)).
+On the Pursuit of the Truth.
+What It Means to Pursue the Truth (10)).
 From God’s words I saw that “Do not impose on others that which you yourself do not desire” is a tactic, a ploy Satan uses to corrupt people and control their thoughts.
 When they live by satanic philosophies, there is no longer an atmosphere of practicing the truth in their interactions, and they become tolerant toward and shield each other.
 If everyone lives by their corrupt disposition, Satan gains control and evil gets the upper hand.
 Eventually, the Holy Spirit forsakes them.
 Though I couldn’t yet live up to or put into practice God’s words and His requirements, I had to fulfill my responsibilities and fellowship with the others on my enlightenment and understanding of God’s words.
-If I saw people going against the truth principles in their duties, instead of displaying an attitude of leniency and tolerance, I had to be principled, helping others by fellowshipping and pointing their issues out.
+If I saw people going against the truth principles in their duties, instead of being accommodating toward others and lenient toward myself, I had to be principled, helping others by fellowshipping and pointing their issues out.
 Only then would I be upholding the church’s work and fulfilling my responsibility.
 I also had to lead by example in putting the truth into practice.
 It was a fact that there were problems in my duty, but I couldn’t cut myself any slack, put on an act, or escape reality.
 If I did, I’d never make any progress.
 I should proactively acknowledge my issues, accept others’ oversight, and take my duty seriously.
 I also realized that the idea that you have to be free of mistakes and issues to criticize others is not in line with the truth at all.
 I’m also a corrupt human with a gravely satanic disposition.
-I often go against the truth principles in my duty, and need to undergo God’s judgment and pruning.
+I often go against the truth principles in my duty, and need to undergo God’s judgment, chastisement, and pruning.
 I need oversight from brothers and sisters, too.
 I should regard myself correctly so that if more problems become apparent, I’ll need to face them, not keep running from them or disguise myself.
 Realizing this was enlightening for me, and I found a path for practice.

 This experience was really moving for me.
 I saw that when we live by satanic philosophies, all of our ideas are distorted.
 We can’t distinguish between positive things and negative things, and we don’t know what is in line with the truth principles and God’s requirements.
 It’s easy to follow satanic philosophies and do things that disrupt and disturb the church’s work.
-Only looking at things and living according to God’s words is in line with His intention.
+Only looking at people and things and conducting oneself and acting according to God’s words is in line with His intention.
 I also got a taste of the sweetness of practicing the truth and gained the confidence to focus on doing what God demands in the future.
 Thank God!

 Previous: 24.
 Hanging by a Thread